Understanding and treating your acne

 What causes acne?

-Acne is what we call ‘multifactorial,’ meaning that a combination of genetic, hormonal and lifestyle factors contribute to the development of the condition.
+Acne is what we call ‘multifactorial,’ meaning that a combination of genetic, hormonal and lifestyle factors contribute to it developing.

-There is a large genetic component to acne, a strong family history of acne means one is more likely to be affected.
+There is a large genetic component to it, a strong family history of the condition means one is more likely to be affected.
 Hormones play a role in the condition as well, as certain hormones cause our sebaceous glands to produce too much oil leading to follicular plugging.
-The bacteria which colonise our skin, such as Cutibacterium acnes, may then cause inflammation within these follicles leading to red, swollen spots.
+The bacteria which colonise our skin, such as Cutibacterium Acnes, may then cause inflammation within these follicles leading to red, swollen spots.

 Can acne be cured?

-At present there is no ‘cure’ for acne, however, there are many treatments available to help control and manage the condition.
-It is especially important to treat deep, inflammatory acne to prevent long-term scarring.
+At present there is no ‘cure’, however, there are many treatments available to help control and manage the condition.
+It is especially important to treat deep, inflammatory cases to prevent long-term scarring.

 Treatments for acne scarring might include: